Title

 This document incorporates recommendations published by the NSPCC, the Child Protection in Sport Unit and Sport England.

-The Child Protection Panel is an advisory body and ensures the implementation of the Child Protection Policy and guidelines.
+The Safeguarding Panel is an advisory body and ensures the implementation of the Child and Vulnerable Adult Protection Policy and guidelines.
 The Panel offers guidance and information on current issues and legislation and advises on concerns and problem solving when necessary.

 The Panel delivers training for clubs and counties and monitors progress whilst developing a safe culture and ethos to ensure that the rights of the child and/or vulnerable adult are respected.

-The Child Protection Panel consists of a working group from the partner NGB’s and members of partner organisations.
+The Safeguarding Panel consists of a working group from the partner NGB’s and members of partner organisations.
 The Panel operates independently to ensure that there is a cohesive child protection and care of vulnerable adults policy which encompasses all codes of bowls.

-The CP Panel acts as a direct link to the following government departments CRB, Vetting & Barring Scheme, Independent Safeguarding Authority, TMG/CRB, Child Protection In Sport Unit, NSPCC and also all the partner NGB’s.
+The Safeguarding Panel acts as a direct link to the following government departments, DBS, Child Protection In Sport Unit, NSPCC and also all the partner NGB’s.

 The Panel also operates a case management process applying the disciplinary and appeals procedure in child protection and care of the vulnerable.

-The Child Protection Panel members are also trained Verifiers for the Criminal Records Bureau clearance procedure and are in the process of training Verifiers in the counties – in many cases these are the CPOs or SOs.
+The Safeguarding Panel members are also trained Verifiers for the Disclosure and Barring Service clearance procedure and are in the process of training Verifiers in the counties: in many cases these are the SOs or WOs.
 It is hoped that this will ensure a wider spread of Verifiers throughout the family of bowls.

-CRB clearance forms are also issued by members of the Child Protection Panel and can be obtained from your designated NGB liaison point as detailed in the CRB Checks page.
+CRB clearance forms are also issued by members of the Safeguarding Panel and can be obtained from your designated NGB liaison point as detailed in the DBS Checks page.

-Documents relating to CRB Clearances can be verified by any persons listed in Child Protection - CRB official document verifiers.
-British Crown Green members should contact their National CPO, Mr Dave Collier.
+Documents relating to DBS Clearances can be verified by any persons listed in Child Protection - DBS official document verifiers.
+British Crown Green members should contact their National Safeguarding Officer/ Welfare officer, Mr Paul Ashmore.

-Members of the Child Protection Panel comprise National Child Protection Officers and CP Officers of all partner codes are detailed in the Bowls Panel Members page.
+Members of the Safeguarding Panel comprise National Safeguarding Officers and Welfare Officers Officers of all partner codes are detailed in the Bowls Panel Members page.

 The Modus Operandi (how it functions) of the Panel is defined in its Constitution.